aiidateam/disk-objectstore/docs/pages/getting_started.md

 # Let's pack all objects: instead of having a lot of files, one per object, all objects
 # are written in a few big files (great for performance, e.g. when using rsync) +
-# internally a SQLite database is used to know where each object is in the pack files
+# internally a SQLite database is used to know where each object is in the pack files.
-container.pack_all_loose()
+# In addition, we can also ask to compress files. `CompresMode.AUTO` will perform
+# fast heuristics to decide, object by object, if it's worth compressing the object or not.
+container.pack_all_loose(compress=CompressMode.AUTO)

+# The previous operation puts loose objects into packs, but does not delete by default
+# the loose objects.
+This function removes them (as they are not used anymore), and possibly
+# performs some additional cleanup.
+container.clean_storage()

 # After packing, everthing works as before
 container.get_object_content(hash2)